 We aim to provide a friendly, accessible environment for all our visitors and the widest possible access to our buildings, exhibitions and collections.

 Everything you need to know if you’re visiting with children, from babycare facilities to pushchair access, is in our Parents' survival guide.

-Our new Treasures Cadogan Gallery features interactive digital displays, braille labels and tactile specimen-objects.
-You can download our complete audio-descriptive guide or access each exhibit's guide in the gallery.
+The Treasures Cadogan Gallery features interactive digital displays, braille labels and tactile specimen-objects.
+You can download our complete audio descriptive guide or access each exhibit's guide in the gallery.

-The Images of Nature gallery's information kiosks have large text, subtitles and British sign language options and audio-visual content.
+The interactive digital displays in the Images of Nature gallery have large text, subtitles and BSL options and audio-visual content.
 Braille and large print books and gallery guides are also available.

-There is an audio-descriptive guide for blind and visually impaired visitors, highlighting selected artworks and images on display.
+There is an AD guide for blind and visually impaired visitors, highlighting selected artworks and images on display.

 Choose the most suitable of the Museum’s two entrances for your visit.

-Find practical access information on everything from toilets to telephones and Darwin Centre Spirit Collection Tours.
+Find practical access information on everything from toilets to telephones and Spirit Collection Tours to restaurants.